LGBTQ+ Terms and Definitions

 - Ask questions about transitions.
 This includes asking about names prior to transition (deadnames), surgeries, hormones, etc.

-- Feel the need to force connection between all the LGBTQ people in your life.
-Although building LGBTQ community is fantastic, your loved one may want to build it themselves with the people they choose.
-Trying to bring people together just because of their shared sexual orientation or gender expression can be received as reductive.
+- Feel the need to force a connection between all the LGBTQ+ people in your life.
+Although building LGBTQ+ community is fantastic, your loved one may want to build it themselves with the people they choose.
+Trying to bring people together just because of their shared sexual orientation or gender expression can be perceived as reductive.

 - Fret over pronoun missteps.
 Mistakes can happen.
 If you use an incorrect pronoun, state what pronoun you meant to use and move on without dwelling on the mistake.
 If someone corrects you, simply say thank you, correct yourself, and continue.
 Saying thank you empowers the person to speak up while an overdrawn apology focuses on the mistake.